Python-Test-Engineer/AI-KB-BOOK/docs/index.md

 - An emerging technology is to use Graph Databases to develop retlationships between atoms and molecules for further retrieval capabilites.

 ## Langgraph Workflows

-Uisng Lnaggraph, we can convert business case flowcharts to Agentic workflows.
+Usisng Langgraph, we can convert business case flowcharts to Agentic workflows.

 This is the compiled workflow for an example Langgraph workflow.